-Can You Improve Your Health By Drinking Marijuna Juice?
+Can You Improve Your Health By Juicing Raw Marijuana?

-I juice nearly every day, but never considered adding marijuana to the recipe.
+I juice a few times a week, but never considered juicing raw marijuana.
 There is, however, much evidence to show that juicing raw cannabis can dramatically help relieve many chronic health issues, and add a strong layer of prevention.

 Seriously.
 Just like juicing cucumber, kale, celery, carrots, apples and the like… add to the mix, marijuana!